 The military-to-civilian transition is tough.
 At least, that’s what we discovered in our research and conversations with several veterans who were either in the process of transitioning to civilian life—or who have transitioned and still remember their own journeys from active duty.

-At Teal, feedback is always appreciated and welcomed.
-If you have thoughts or recommendations about additional resources we should highlight, or if you’d like to share your personal story or advice, give us a shout via email or social media.
-We want to make this guide as comprehensive and complete as possible and have it evolve over time.
+Teal welcomes feedback.
+Please share any thoughts or recommendations about additional resources to highlight or personal stories and advice via email or social media.
+The goal is to make this guide as comprehensive and complete as possible and to have it evolve.

 Independent of veterans themselves, there’s also a fragmented approach when it comes to the transition services offered.
 Three government agencies play a role in military-to-civilian transitions—the Department of Defense (DoD), the Veterans Administration, and the Department of Labor—which adds complexity to an already challenging situation for service members.
 And, while service members are trained for months on the front end of their careers, the military may only allocate a few days to a week for training a veteran to become a civilian again.